 One of the criticisms we mentioned in our Gtech AirRam Mk2 review is that it struggles to pick-up pet hair.
 The K9 version doesn’t solve this issue.

 In contrast, the direct-drive cleaner head of the V8 can dig into carpets and remove plenty of pet hair.
-It’s the clear winner if you have a dog, cat or other animal in the house.
+It also includes a mini motorised tool for removing hair on upholstery and stairs.
+The V8 is the clear winner if you have a dog, cat or other animal in the house.

 Both the Gtech AirRam Mk2 and Dyson V8 are listed as having a 40-minute run-time.
 So, this category appears to be a draw.